Zuzupy/darker-discord/README.md

 Step 5.
 Installing Darker-Discord
 > Finally!
 Assuming you still have your file manager opened, grab the `darker-discord.user.js` file and drag it over the Tampermonkey dashboard.
 This will bring about a lot of scary CSS/JS code (scary).
 All you need to know is that the "Install" button is your friend and will make it disappear.
 > Congratulations! **DON'T FORGET TO REFRESH DISCORD...**

+### Notice
+This was thrown together in a few hours, and heavily relies on Discord's midnight theme!
+Some stuff may look weird or awkward at times, please keep any criticism to a polite tone.
+I barely know JavaScript/CSS!

+If you work at Discord, **PLEASE** make this an available option for Desktop users!